t8js/react-router/README.md

 ## Type safety

 Type-safe routing is as an optional enhancement.
-It's enabled by supporting route patterns created with a type-safe URL builder like *url-shape* together with a schema created with *zod* or *yup*.
+It's enabled by supporting route patterns created with a type-safe URL builder like *url-shape* together with a schema created with a validation library implementing the [Standard Schema](https://github.com/standard-schema/standard-schema#readme) spec, like *zod*, *valibot*, *arktype*, or *yup*.
 This approach allows for gradual or partial adoption of type-safe routing in an application.

 ```tsx
 import { A, useRoute } from "@t8/react-router";